The photos below are from the Ann Taylor collection, which Ann kindly gave me access to on her Facebook page some time ago.

 Mary Healy nee Mullally, Chrissie Hutchinson Nee Mullally, Kathleen Phelan nee Glody, Ruth Murphy, Ann Nugent RIP, Myra Larkin nee Power, Agnes Abramson nee O’Regan RIP, Joan Whelan RIP, Mary, Joan’s Sister, Margaret Ryan and Margaret Power.

-Front row, Left to right, Paddy Mullally RIP, Seamus O’Regan, John O’Regan RIP, John and Nicholas Murphy?, David Carroll maybe and Joe, Billy and Ann Taylor.
+Front row, Left to right, Paddy Mullally RIP, Seamus O’Regan, John O’Regan RIP, John and Nicholas Murphy, David Carroll and Joe, Billy and Ann Taylor.

 A photo which featured in the News & Star back in the early 60’s when it was taken.
 In the picture are, Barbara and Audrey Rutter with Ann Taylor and the McCluskey children, David and Jennifer.
 Johnny Taylor can be seen in the background.
 Barbara can also be seen here sneakily pulling the head off a daffodil, she was lucky Mrs. Deevey didn’t see her, or she’d have been barred from the park for life.